Lucy Hicks Anderson: Marriages and time in Oxnard

 At the age of 15, Anderson left school and did domestic work as a means to support herself.
-At age 20, she headed west to Pecos, Texas, where she worked in a hotel, and then to New Mexico, where she married her first husband, Clarence Hicks, in Silver City, New Mexico, in 1920.
+At age 20, she headed west to Pecos, Texas, where she worked in a hotel, and then to New Mexico, where she married her first husband Clarence Hicks in Silver City, New Mexico, in 1920.
 She later moved to Oxnard, California, at the age of 34.
 A skilled chef, she won some baking contests.
-Her marriage to Clarence lasted only nine years, but during the course of the union, she saved up enough money to buy property that was a boarding house front for a brothel; it also sold illegal liquor in during the prohibition era.
-Outside of her time as a madam, she was a well-known socialite and hostess in Oxnard, and would later use her connections to avoid serious jail time.
-According to scholar C. Riley Snorton, "When the sheriff arrested her one night, her double-barreled reputation paid off—Charles Donlon, the town's leading banker, promptly bailed her out [because] he had scheduled a huge dinner party which would have collapsed dismally with Lucy in jail."
+Her marriage to Clarence lasted nine years, but during the course of the union, she saved enough money to buy property that was a boarding house front for a brothel; it also sold illegal liquor during the prohibition era.

+Outside of her time as a madam, she was a well-known socialite and hostess in Oxnard, and she later used her connections to avoid serious jail time.
+Scholar C. Riley Snorton stated "When the sheriff arrested her one night, her double-barreled reputation paid off—Charles Donlon, the town's leading banker, promptly bailed her out [because] he had scheduled a huge dinner party which would have collapsed dismally with Lucy in jail."

 In 1944, Hicks married Reuben Anderson, a soldier stationed in Long Island, New York.

 Trials

 In 1945, a sailor claimed that he caught a venereal disease from one of the women in Anderson's brothel, so all of the women, including Anderson, were required to undergo medical examination.
-When the Ventura County district attorney learned from this examination that Anderson had been assigned male at birth, he chose to try her for perjury, arguing that she lied about her sex on her marriage license and impersonated a woman.
-During the trial, she stated "I defy any doctor in the world to prove that I am not a woman," and "I have lived, dressed, acted just what I am, a woman."
+When the Ventura County district attorney learned from this examination that Anderson was transgender, he chose to try her for perjury, arguing that she lied about her sex on her marriage license and impersonated a woman.

+After being published in a small Pacific Coast paper, the story became widely publicized through a Time (magazine) article on November 5, 1945, where Anderson was exposed as a transgender woman.
+In a later letter from the publisher on January 14, 1946, it is explained that Time subscribers even nominated Anderson for Time's "Man of the Year" as a way of criticizing her transgender identity.

+During her trial for perjury, she stated "I defy any doctor in the world to prove that I am not a woman," and "I have lived, dressed, acted just what I am, a woman."
 However, the court convicted her of perjury on her marriage license and sentenced her to 10 years of probation.
-At the time, marriage was only valid between a man and a woman, and she was not deemed a woman, so the marriage was declared invalid.
+At the time, marriage in the United States was only considered legally valid if between a man and a woman, and as Anderson was considered a man, the marriage was declared invalid.
 As a result, the federal government charged her with fraud for receiving the financial allotments wives of soldiers got under the GI Bill, and initially also with failing to register for the draft, until she proved she had been too old to register.
 In this trial, she and Reuben were found guilty and sentenced to a men's prison, where Anderson was forbidden by court order to wear women's clothes.